-Some schools have their own independent appeals panels.
-If it does, you can still return your completed appeals form to the school admissions team who will forward this on for you.
+Some schools arrange their own independent appeals panels.
+Other school appeals are arranged by the democratic services department at the Local Authority.
+However, you can return your completed appeals form to the school admissions team who will forward this on to the relevant school or department for you.